siva-aanandhi26/sql-practice/README.md

 # sql-practice

 This repository contains the set of files that helped me learn SQL.
-I am currently practising sql to become Data Analyst.

 ## Plan
 - SQL Fundamentals